10th Riggers' Reunion.

 service, rather than serving customers.

-place at The Atrium in Lincoln University on the 3rd September 2005.
-Full details of the
+The reunion took place at The Atrium in Lincoln University on the 3rd September 2005.
+The number of members attending was not recorded.

 Held at the Royal Armouries Museum Leeds where 160 people had a lively evening.

 Held in the Halifax Room at the Yorkshire Air Museum where 149 attended.

 This was the first Re-union held by the association and took place in the Halifax Room, Yorkshire Air Museum near York (Ex R.A.F.
 Elvington).